aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-types/data-points-of-treemap-and-sunburst-chart/_index.md

 description: "Sunburst Graph, Sunburst Diagram, Sunburst Chart, Radial Chart, Radial Graph or Multi Level Pie Chart with Aspose.Slides for Node.js via Java."
 ---

 Among other types of PowerPoint charts, there are two "hierarchical" types - **Treemap** and **Sunburst** chart (also known as Sunburst Graph, Sunburst Diagram, Radial Chart, Radial Graph or Multi Level Pie Chart).
 These charts display hierarchical data organized as a tree - from leaves to the top of the branch.
 Leaves are defined by the series data points, and each subsequent nested grouping level defined by the corresponding category.
-Aspose.Slides for Node.js via Java allows to format data points of Sunburst Chart and Treemap in Java.
+Aspose.Slides for Node.js via Java allows to format data points of Sunburst Chart and Treemap in JavaScript.

 Here is a Sunburst Chart, where data in Series1 column define the leaf nodes, while other columns define hierarchical datapoints: